 focusing on ministries with children, adolescents, and families, for staff positions in congregations, outdoor ministries, and other church agencies

-- Theological Core Courses: 20 semester hours in biblical studies, systematic theology, church history, person in ministry, spirituality, denominational identity.
+- Theological Core Courses: 28 semester hours in biblical studies, theology, church history, person in ministry, spirituality, denominational identity.

-- Elective Courses: 16 semester hours of self-selected courses of interest.
+- Elective Courses: 10 semester hours of self-selected courses.

-- Think and act biblically and theologically, using the resources of scripture and the church’s tradition
+- Use appropriately the resources of scripture and the church’s historical and theological tradition

 - Read and interpret critically and accurately contexts of mission and ministry

-- Articulate a vision for youth and family ministry that is appropriate to the mission of particular congregations and faithful to the gospel
+- Articulate a vision for youth and family ministry appropriate to the mission of the church

-A minimum of 200 hours of supervised field experience completed in consultation with the program director.
-While most field experience is done in congregations, some may be accomplished in agencies or other relevant settings.
-The aim is to engage in ministry practice within the framework of academic study and theological reflection.
+A minimum of 200 hours of supervised field experience will be completed in consulation with the Contextual Education Office.
+This will be done while taking the Leadership in Context seminar for 3 semester hours of credit.
+The aim is for students to engage in the practice of ministry within the framework of academic study and theological reflection.